In a nutshell: biomedical research data management

 In the digital age, a large amount of research data is collected in every research project.
 The interoperability of the data therefore plays a major role right from the data collection stage.
 Make sure that established standards and ontologies are used in your specialist area.
 Use machine-readable data formats.
 This is crucial if data from different sources is merged or different software and tools are used.
 The creation of metadata, i.e. data that describes the study and the data collected in it, is also essential for the FAIRification of your own research work.
 Every study should have a so-called data dictionary.

-ANALYZE & INTERPRET: What is the role of data management in data analysis?
+ANALYSE & INTERPRET: What is the role of data management in data analysis?

 In biomedical research, standard procedures (e.g. use of classification systems and indices, statistical methods) for data analysis have been in place for many years.
 However, in addition to describing the methods in scientific articles, it is desirable to document the variables created during the analysis.
 The data dictionary associated with the study or research project should therefore be kept up to date.
 A data dictionary template for clinical and epidemiological studies can be found in the NFDI4Health publication policy.